Why hire a professional? Can’t I teach my own kid how to ride a bike/have my friends teach me how to ride a bike?

 Do you have an age minimum or maximum?
 Fitness level requirement?

-I have taught riders from ages 3 to people in their 60s; you’re never too old to learn!
+My minimum age for lessons is 6 years old.
+I have taught riders from ages 3 to people in their 70s; you’re never too old to learn!
 It’s helpful if there’s at least a small desire to learn or try.
 For really little kids, (ages 2-4), getting them riding around on a balance bike is great preparation for a 2 wheel bike.
 There is no fitness level requirement – I have taught young athletes and obese people.

 When and where are lessons taught?
 How long is each lesson?